Ito-Wentzell-Lions formula for measure dependent random fields under full and conditional measure flows: It o-Wentzell-Lions chain rule with a conditional flow of measures

 \begin{remark} According to \cite{crisan2018smoothing}, $\partial_x\partial_\mu u=\partial_\mu\partial_x u$, when both crossed derivatives exist and are Lipschitz.
 However, as one can notice in the proof, within our mollification procedure for empirically projected mapping the space derivatives could be swapped in the convenient way to secure the existence of the limit - desired derivative.
 Thus in the Definition \ref{def:PartialC2-RandomField-PartialFlow-ExtendedChainRule} one can equally demand the existence of $\partial_\mu \partial_x u$ instead of $\partial_x \partial_\mu$.
 The same applies for respective derivatives for $\phi, \psi^0$ and $\psi^1$. \end{remark}

-The proof used in Theorem \ref{theo:IW-FUllmeasureFlow-Proc+Measure-1BM} does not carry directly to this case, crucially due to the passage to the limit in \eqref{eq:Convergence-Of-ForwardMeasureFlow}.
-Applying Lemma 2.2 from \cite{buckdahn2017mean} for a mollified version of $u$ should close this gap, nonetheless, we continue with the empirical projection approach and provide alternative arguments to deal with the passage to the limit.
+The proof used in Theorem \ref{theo:IW-FUllmeasureFlow-Proc+Measure-1BM} does not carry directly to this case, crucially due to the passage to the limit in \eqref{eq:Convergence-Of-ForwardMeasureFlow} as the measure flow is random.
+Of the possible angles of attack to show the result the direct application of the empirical projection approach is the simplest.
+We follow it and provide alternative arguments when the passage to the limit issue arises.

 \begin{proof}[Proof of Theorem \ref{theo:IW-PartialMeasureFlow-Proc+Measure-2BM}]

 In view of the proof of Theorem \ref{theo:IW-PartialFlow-measureOnly} we assume a compactification \& mollification argument in the measure component as been applied and hence we do not repeat its construction.
 Moreover, without loss of generality assume $(b_t)_{t \in [0,T]}$ and $(\sigma_t)_{t \in [0,T]}$ to be bounded.